Undergraduate Course Descriptions

 - Directed Study: Such a course is

-proposed by a student based on a strong interest; approvals from a
+proposed by a student based on a strong interest; approvals from an

-Division Chair and the Academic Affairs Office are
+Academic Unit Chair/Director and the Academic Affairs Office

-required.
-Course numbers are assigned using a "DS" for the
+are required.
+Course numbers are assigned using a "DS" for

-middle two digit positions (e.g., HUMN 4DS1 - senior level directed
+the middle two digit positions (e.g., HUMN 4DS1 - senior level

-indicated by the program abbreviation followed by PN in the first
+by the program abbreviation followed by PN in the first two digit

-two digit positions, and the credit hour number (from 01-03) in the
+positions, and the credit hour number (from 01-03) in the third and

-third and fourth positions (e.g., BUSI PN03).
-Internships are
+fourth positions (e.g., BUSI PN03).
+Internships are graded on a